Updated: September 13, 2024

 Why honor queerness only during pride month?
 There’s no better way to celebrate it during the year than by immersing ourselves in the brilliance and diversity of queer literature with great LGBTQ+ books 🎉

-This beautifully diverse and groundbreaking range of literary genres will carry you through some incredible real and/or fictional stories.
-Add them to your TBR pile, and you definitely won’t regret it.
+This beautifully diverse and groundbreaking range of books spanning multiple genres will carry you through some incredible real and/or fictional stories and tug at your heartstrings.
+Add them to your TBR pile – you definitely won’t regret it.

 Set in the Paris of American expats, the story opens with David reminiscing about his life.
 The plot reveals a back-and-forth timeline through past experiences and present times.